 At first, search relevancy was mostly derived from the text on the page, a user’s search term and a website’s link information.
 Metadata was an afterthought for publishers; Search took care of itself.
 Today, publishers use SEO to leverage contextual and link metadata.
 However, filtering is becoming more complex and important.
 It includes social connections, location and user behavior such as search history and movement.
 If independent publishers share metadata in more sophisticated ways, they can make their content relevant and useful across multiple platforms.

+Metadata can also increase the value of data as news content.
+What if journalism organizations provided users and other companies with data that they could both search and compare?
+Users might uncover more connections than the best investigative journalists could make alone.

 Curation: experts + crowds

 While any system implicitly filters information, curators also play an explicit filtering role.
 Their perceived authority is built upon a combination of a person’s faith in a curator’s access to content, judgment of quality and attention paid by others.
 However, this authority is fragmenting across a variety of sources (individuals, informal groups and organizations).
 Publishers do not have as much power as they once commanded as curators.